hpc/charliecloud/doc/ch-image_desc.rst

 or other Git metadata are permitted in the image's root directory.

-The cache has three modes, :code:`enabled`, :code:`disabled`, and a hybrid mode called :code:`rebuild` where the cache is enabled for :code:`FROM` instructions but nothing else.
+The cache has three modes, :code:`enabled`, :code:`disabled`, and a hybrid mode called :code:`rebuild` where the cache is fully enabled for :code:`FROM` instructions, but all other operations re-execute and re-cache their results.
 (The purpose is to do a clean rebuild of a Dockerfile atop a known-good base image.)
 The mode is selected with the :code:`--bucache` or :code:`--no-cache` options, or the :code:`CH_IMAGE_BUCACHE` environment variable.

 In 0.28, the default mode is :code:`disabled`.
 In 0.29, the default will be :code:`enabled` if an appropriate Git is installed, otherwise